How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each delayed-release, oval-shaped, yellow tablet with "EC 35" engraved on one side contains risedronate 35 mg.
+Each delayed-release, oval, yellow tablet with "EC 35" engraved on one face contains the equivalent of 35 mg of anhydrous risedronate sodium in the form of the hemi-pentahydrate with small amounts of monohydrate.
 Nonmedicinal ingredients: edetate disodium, ferric oxide yellow, magnesium stearate, methacrylic acid copolymer dispersion, silicified microcrystalline cellulose, polysorbate 80, simethicone, sodium starch glycolate, stearic acid, talc, and triethyl citrate.

 How should I use this medication?